wardolphin/wardolphin.github.io/_posts/2020-01-24-Forecasting-risks-inside-an-organisation.md

 Scenario: An AWS key is used by an attacker to access Company data.

-Say that the last quarter the forecasters put this at 50% chance of happening.
+Say that the last quarter the forecasters put this at a 50% chance of happening.
 An incident has occurred since then, and the outcome was that this happened.
 The new forecast is taken and the panel judges the likelihood at 80% now.
 This looks “bad” right?

-The panelists are actually a lot more certain about the chance of this happening now, assuming they are generally well calibrated and are forecasting effectively and have low brier scores.
-This is how an outcome that isn’t moving in the direction wanted is actually ‘good’.
+The panelists are a lot more certain about the chance of this happening now, assuming they are generally well-calibrated and are forecasting effectively and have low brier scores.
+This is how an outcome that isn’t moving in the direction wanted is ‘good’.
 They are more certain about the security posture than previously.

-So for the second scenario, even though it isn’t moving towards the end “goal” yet, the chance of this event occurring has definitely moved in a direction that shows the company that if they want to move towards a 60% chance of detection they will need to significantly invest in their detection capabilities.
+So for the second scenario, even though it isn’t moving towards the end “goal” yet, the chance of this event occurring has moved in a direction that shows the company that if they want to move towards a 60% chance of detection they will need to significantly invest in their detection capabilities.